Silvision/Silvision/README.md

 </header>

 <h1>Hey there, I'm Richard 👋</h1>
 I'm currently a university student majoring in  <strong>Software Engineering.</strong> I like working on either video games or mobile applications in my free time.
-I plan to learn a lot more languages and technologies such as more Web Development. <br><br>
+I plan to learn a lot more languages and technologies such as Web Development. <br><br>

 - 🔭 I’m currently working on a **personal RPG on Unity3D in C#**.